Johnnie71/Johnnie71/ReadMe.md

 ## Hey!!
 My name is Johnnie 🤗

 I'm a Software Engineering graduate from Flatiron Academy in NYC 🌇!
-Looking to inspire/be inspired by other creatives alike!
-Currently in the proccess of learning React Native.
+Love being inspired by other creatives alike!
+Love learning new technologies and areas of expertise, because the learning never stops.
-Application Developer Apprentice @ IBM
+Currently an Application Developer Apprentice @ IBM.

 ## Some of my favorite things are...
 - 🕌 Architectural Design